sweetpastel/pastel/README.md

-# Pastel
+# pastel
-A smooth pinkish color scheme inspired by pastel foods.
+a smooth pinkish color scheme inspired by pastel foods

-It uses a dark theme as it's background and have no plans making a light theme.
+it uses a dark theme as it's background and have no plans making a light theme

-# Pallete
+# pallete

 <h2 align="center"><b>Base Colors</b></h2>
 <table align="center">